HIPAA Compliance for the Cloud

 HIPAA Compliance and Standards

 Unlike other standards, HIPAA compliance is not a one-off certification or one that only needs annual audits and reviews.
 Instead, it requires continuous monitoring and upkeep, as you can be reported for non-compliance by anyone at anytime.
-Don’t fret, staying HIPAA compliant in the cloud is becoming increasingly easier due to the US Health Department’s (HHS) Office for Civil Rights (OCR) recognising that more guidelines are needed for the growing cloud industry.
+Don’t fret, staying HIPAA compliant in the cloud is becoming increasingly easier due to the US Health Department’s (HHS) Office for Civil Rights (OCR) recognizing that more guidelines are needed for the growing cloud industry.
 In Title II, the Privacy Rule and Security Rule are key to cloud service providers (CSPs).
 The HHS also enacted the HIPAA Omnibus Rule to include requirements that were previously missing, including the Breach Notification Rule, which is a vital rule for CSPs.
-As the name suggests, should there be any breach of the Privacy Rule, regarding to patient health information, organisations need to notify the affected individuals, the Secretary, and if relevant, the media.
+As the name suggests, should there be any breach of the Privacy Rule, regarding to patient health information, organizations need to notify the affected individuals, the Secretary, and if relevant, the media.

 In the guidelines for the three rules most critical to CSPs, the HHS encourages a flexible and considerate approach, given the many variations of the cloud and the services provided, such as a no-view service with no read access.